matho10/hmf/text/space and optim.md

-# Space and optim: a new way of looking into numerics
+# Space and optim: Packages for modelling numerics and optimization

 ## Defining computational regions